FIRPTA Attorney

 PAYING TAX ON DISPOSITION OF U.S. REAL PROPERTY INTERESTS

-Generally, the buyer is the withholding agent.
+Generally, under FIRPTA, the buyer is the withholding agent.
 The buyer must inform the closing agent and their real estate professional that a foreign person is selling the property.
-In complex cases, it is important to have a real estate attorney.
+In complex cases, it’s important to have a FIRPTA lawyer or real estate attorney guide you through the process.

 The closing agent and title company will assist the buyer in following the correct steps.
 Upon closing, the buyer must complete and file Form 8288 within 20 days of the sale date.
 The closing agent must also withhold the tax and submit it to the IRS within the same time frame.

-The buyer then must file Form 8288-A. Once the IRS receives this form, it will send a copy to the seller, who then attaches this copy to their U.S. income tax return for evidence of withholding.
+The buyer then must file Form 8288-A. Once the IRS receives this form, it will send a copy to the seller, who then attaches this copy to their U.S. income tax return as evidence of withholding.
+Having a FIRPTA lawyer oversee this paperwork can prevent costly mistakes.

 WHAT IS A WITHHOLDING CERTIFICATE?

 A withholding certificate allows the buyer to withhold a reduced amount upon the disposition of the property.
-The IRS gives the FIRPTA withholding certificates in several scenarios, including when the amount to be withheld will exceed the seller’s maximum tax liability.
+The IRS issues FIRPTA withholding certificates in several scenarios, including when the amount to be withheld will exceed the seller’s maximum tax liability.

 FIRPTA PENALTIES THAT MAY APPLY

-The FIRPTA penalty applies to the property transferee rather than the transferor.
+The FIRPTA penalty applies to the property transferee (buyer) rather than the transferor (seller).
 If the transferee fails to file Form 8288 by the deadline, they can face a $10,000 penalty and be responsible for paying the transferor’s taxes on the disposition.
+These severe consequences make it essential to work with a knowledgeable FIRPTA lawyer who can ensure all requirements are met correctly and on time.

 CLIENT TESTIMONIALS